MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/imagevariabledescriptorpreview_name.md

 # Windows.AI.MachineLearning.Preview.ImageVariableDescriptorPreview.Name

 ## -description
-Gets the name of the image variable
+Gets the name of the image variable.

 ## -property-value
 The name of the image variable.

+## -remarks
 This must be unique across all variables in the model.

-## -remarks

 ## -see-also

 ## -examples
+public void Evaluator(LearningModelPreview model)
+{
+	// Retrieve the first input feature which is an image ILearningModelVariableDescriptorPreview inputImageFeatureDescription = model.Description.InputFeatures.FirstOrDefault(feature=>feature.ModelFeatureKind == LearningModelFeatureKindPreview.Image);

+    ImageVariableDescriptorPreview imageDescriptor = (ImageVariableDescriptorPreview)inputImageFeatureDescription;

+	// Output the description of the image variable Console.WriteLine($"Input Feature Name: {imageDescriptor.Name}.
+Description: {imageDescriptor.Description}.);

+ }